Tipping Point Australia: Head-to-head

-The remaining two contestants go head-to-head, getting two questions each.
-Answering a question correctly earns you a counter, whereas answering incorrectly gives that counter to the opponent.
-Whoever has the most money at the end of the round moves on to the final round.
+The remaining two contestants go head-to-head, with the host asking each contestant two questions each alternately (as opposed to three questions each in the UK version).
+Contestants may choose to answer the question themselves or pass the question to their opponent to answer.
+Answering a question correctly earns a counter, whereas answering incorrectly gives that counter to the opponent.
+In this round, the leader at the end of the Quickfire round is asked the first question.
+Whoever has the most money at the end of this round moves on to the final round.